Skip to main content

 2. When the forecaster suggests new resource requests, Thoras updates each matching controller one by one

-3. If in_place_resizing.enabled: true, pods are resized in place when possible (Kubernetes 1.33+)
+3. If update_policy.update_mode is set to in_place or in_place_or_recreate, pods are resized in place if possible (Kubernetes 1.33+)